Our Culture Principles

 United in purpose, strong in action

-Share opinions: We challenge what others say, defending our position with arguments and data if possible.
-We love being wrong and losing an argument because it lets the best ideas win.
-Our discourse is respectful, we criticize ideas, not people.
+Strong opinions loosely held: We challenge what others say, defending our position with arguments and data wherever possible.
+We let the best idea win; we aren’t overzealous about our ideas, and are happy to change our mind when we find we are wrong.
+Our discourse is respectful; we criticize ideas, not people.

-Make mistakes but keep moving: If a decision has to be made, we disagree and commit.
-We will make mistakes, and we do not blame one another for mistakes.
+Make mistakes but keep moving: If a decision has to be made and we haven’t all agreed, we disagree and commit to the plan.
+We will make mistakes, and we will not blame one another for mistakes.

 Owning something means you are responsible for making sure it gets delivered well and on-time, whether you execute it yourself or not.

-Bias for action: Get the ball rolling as soon as possible with the simplest step, don’t create unnecessary barriers for the sake of perfection; perfect is the enemy of great.
-Bias for action is never procrastinating.
+Have bias for action: Get the ball rolling as soon as possible with the simplest step.
+Don’t create unnecessary barriers for the sake of perfection; perfect is the enemy of great.
+Bias for action means never procrastinating.

-Set the agenda proactively: It isn't like someone else figures out all the details and we just execute; we're involved in figuring out what needs to be done, we set the agenda proactively, work on developing preliminary solutions, and have the ability to make decisions without blocking on others unless necessary.
+Set the agenda proactively: It isn't like someone else figures out all the details and we just execute them blindly; we're involved in figuring out what needs to be done, set the agenda proactively, work on developing preliminary solutions, and have the ability to make decisions without blocking others, unless absolutely necessary.

-Self-accountable: Every person is in charge of what they do, so we hold ourselves accountable before anyone else does.
-We create things we are proud of having created, things of high quality.
+Be self-accountable: Every person is in charge of what they do, so we hold ourselves accountable before anyone else does.
+We create things we are genuinely proud of, and that reflect our high standards and quality.

-Raise flags early: We do not wait till the last moment to tell others about anything important; we raise anything of importance early.
-If you’re unsure if others know, remember that over-communication is better than under-communication.
+Raise flags early: We do not wait till the last moment to tell others about anything important; we raise flags early.
+If you’re unsure if others are aware, remember that over-communication is better than under-communication.

-Radically honest: We are radically honest; we have any tough conversations early and openly instead of postponing or avoiding them.
+Be radically honest: We are radically honest; we hold tough conversations early and openly instead of postponing or avoiding them.
 If we have a problem, we talk to the people involved directly first.
-We believe knowing things even if they are bad is better than not knowing them.
+We believe knowing things - even if they are bad - is better than not knowing them.

 No misuse: We trust each other with information, some of which might be sensitive, so we handle this trust responsibly, ensuring it is not misused or used in a way that could harm others or the company.

-Just like a sports team, to win you have to have to have the best players and they need to play together as a team.
+Just like a sports team, to win you have to have the best players and they need to play together as a team.

 Best-in-class: We want to work with strong world-class people, and we invest in developing people to keep growing.

-Shared journey: We all succeed together as one unit, we therefore are all responsible for keeping the quality of our team high, to consistently win.
+Shared journey: We all succeed together as one unit: we are therefore all responsible for maintaining the high quality of our team, to win consistently.
 You do not want to be a strong football player in a team that has a bad goalkeeper.
 If you see something wrong, say something.

-Trust: We assume everyone else is operating with good intentions, we trust each other to make reasonable decisions, and give each other the benefit of the doubt.
+Maintain trust: We assume that everyone else is operating with good intentions, trust each other to make reasonable decisions, and give each other the benefit of the doubt.

-Us, not me, not you: We shine together in a bright constellation, not as individual stars.
+Us, not me, not you: We shine together as a bright constellation, not as individual stars.
 We are selfless; we focus on serving the team and achieving its shared goals.
 We recognize how others enable us, as opposed to focusing on what we deliver as individuals.
-We speak up on behalf of each other.
+We speak up on behalf of one another.

 Do right: We want to be able to sleep well at night; we do the right thing morally.